mrpineapples/eslint-setup-react/README.md

       "source.fixAll.eslint": true
     }
   ```
-- Create `.eslintrc` at project root.
+- Create `.eslintrc.json` (needs `.json` to work on windows machines) at project root.
 It should look like this:
 ```json
 {
     "env": {